Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-i got good at touch typing by buying a blankkkeyed keyboard i'm going to buy a new laptop, and start baremetalling in hex86_64
+i got good at touch typing by buying a blankkkeyed keyboard i'm going to buy a new laptop, and start baremetalling in hex86_64 maybe twist my arm, but iff it's as bad as their distro in the face field-hackable gate array, asic chip, lisp machine, shyamachine,..